kerns/dummy/README.md

 + What is the maximum number of items that can appear in this list before it breaks the layout, or before it just stops looking good?
 + How does the columns balance as the content changes – and what's the longest word that can fit into this column without triggering unwanted overflow?
 + What is the easiest way to demo the signed-in and signed-out states of this page?
-+ I hope my breakpoints make sense.
++ Do these breakpoints hold water?

 ### Why?
 Using Dummy in the early stages of front-end development can give you a new perspective on your work every time your document is reloaded in the browser, shortening and improving your test cycle by more quickly exposing weak-points or trouble areas as you go about marking up a new design.